 Buffoonery in Irish Drama: Staging Twentieth-Century Post-Colonial Stereotypes (Peter Lang Publishing, Inc., 2009) by Kathleen Heininge, assistant professor of English.
-Heininge's book looks at the way generations of Irish drathical lenges matists, both the famous and the obscure, have attempted to fight the stereotyping of "Irishness" on stage.
+Heininge's book looks at the way generations of Irish dramatists, both the famous and the obscure, have attempted to fight the stereotyping of "Irishness" on stage.